Probation Violations Defense

 This is often even a year in jail in certain cases.
 It is vital that you act quickly if you are accused of a probation violation, as the repercussions can be severe.
 Our legal team has the experience and extensive court experience to negotiate on your behalf and to help you to seek to avoid the problems and difficulties you could face if you are convicted.

-Contact a Columbus Probation Violation Attorney from Koenig & Owen, LLC at once if you are accused of a probation violation.
+Contact a Columbus Probation Violation Attorney from James D. Owen, LLC at once if you are accused of a probation violation.